From the 1st April 2016, Stamp Duty rates for buy-to-let and second homes increased.

 |Over £925,000 and up to £1,500,000||13%|

 Examples — How to work out the new higher rates of Stamp Duty

 The Stamp Duty due on a purchase of buy to let/second home for £300,000 that is liable to the higher rates would be £14,000.
 This will be calculated as follows:

 |8% on the final £50,000||8%|

 |Total stamp duty due||£14,000|

-- A First time buyer will not have to pay the higher stamp duty rates when their first property is a Buy to Let property.
+There are also circumstances where the higher rates are not applicable, for example, a First-time buyer will not have to pay the higher stamp duty rates when their first property is a buy-to-let property.

-For further information or help with a calculation, please visit the Government’s tax calculator on gov.uk.
+For further information or help with a calculation, please see the Government’s Stamp Duty Land Tax pages.More useful guides